radimurban/opt_methods_project/README.md

 Revs: 3972.3257121139554
 Power: 192.74861000371254
 ```
 We can see the resulting sizes of the optimal engine.
 If we calculate the discplacement of the engine in this case, where we predefined that the engine has 4 cylinders, we get about 136 cubic inches, which is about 2.2 liters.
-This power output for the displacemt of the engine seems very reasonable.
+This power output for the displacement of the engine seems very reasonable.
 The algorithm converges very fast to a result and then doesn't change much for the rest of the iteration.